Comparing Viemed Healthcare (VMD) and The Competition

-Viemed Healthcare (NASDAQ: VMD) is one of 27 publicly-traded companies in the “Miscellaneous health & allied services, not elsewhere classified” industry, but how does it compare to its competitors?
-We will compare Viemed Healthcare to similar businesses based on the strength of its valuation, dividends, risk, analyst recommendations, earnings, profitability and institutional ownership.
+Viemed Healthcare (NASDAQ: VMD) is one of 27 public companies in the “Miscellaneous health & allied services, not elsewhere classified” industry, but how does it weigh in compared to its rivals?
+We will compare Viemed Healthcare to similar businesses based on the strength of its valuation, profitability, analyst recommendations, institutional ownership, dividends, risk and earnings.

-51.1% of Viemed Healthcare shares are owned by institutional investors.
-Comparatively, 43.2% of shares of all “Miscellaneous health & allied services, not elsewhere classified” companies are owned by institutional investors.
-26.8% of shares of all “Miscellaneous health & allied services, not elsewhere classified” companies are owned by company insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock is poised for long-term growth.

-This is a breakdown of recent ratings for Viemed Healthcare and its competitors, as provided by MarketBeat.
+This is a summary of recent ratings and recommmendations for Viemed Healthcare and its rivals, as provided by MarketBeat.com.

 |Sell Ratings